esaude/esaude-emr-poc/test/e2eTests/README.md

 ```javascript
 Feature('Login');
 ```
-Groups all scenarios defined in the file under a single feature.
+This line groups all scenarios under a single feature.
 This does more for organization than anything else.

 <br />